Pet Care Advice

 All cats need vaccinations to keep them safe – these can be divided into core and non core vaccinations.
 For core vaccinations, even indoor cat’s need to be suitably protected against the disease.
 As always, ask your vet for advice-we’ve always found that they’re happy to help.
 Check out https://icatcare.org/advice/vaccinating-your-cat for more information

-If traveling to the vets is problematic, such as your cat gets very stressed traveling in the car, some vets, for a fee, will attend your home to administer the vaccinations – it’s always worth having a chat with them.
+If traveling to the vets is problematic, such as your cat gets very stressed travelling in the car, some vets, for a fee, will attend your home to administer the vaccinations – it’s always worth having a chat with them.

 A well fitting harness is important for dogs.
 Whatever harness you choose ideally it should have adjustable straps that go underneath the dog so you don’t have to lift up their legs to place the harness on – this can chafe underneath their legs and be very uncomfortable for them.